 Configure an Aruba Instant AP

-Our step-by-step guide to configure the access point(s) to forward data for processing by Pareto Anywhere.
+Our step-by-step guide to configure access points to forward IoT data for processing by Pareto Anywhere.

 Aruba Instant AP Config with Pareto Anywhere